svkucheryavski/svelte-plots-basic/README.md

 ## Description

-`svelte-plots-basic` is a [Svelte](https://svelte.dev) component library for creating simple 2D and 3D plots/charts.
-The plots are created by generating [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) inside HTML document and are re-scalable.
+`svelte-plots-basic` is a [Svelte](https://svelte.dev) component library for creating simple responsive 2D and 3D plots/charts.
+The plots are created by generating [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) inside HTML document.

 The library provides building blocks for creating plots, one can think of this library as "Lego" bricks for plots.
 It has two groups of components: for 2D and for 3D plots.
 In addition to `svelte` the library has one direct dependence, [mdatools-js](https://github.com/svkucheryavski/mdatools-js) library which is used for vector/matrix operations, statistics, and other manipulations with data values.